 Choosing an Itinerary

-Find Australia and New Zealand itineraries here.
+Find Australia itineraries here.

 Best Time to Go

-Australia can be considered an all-season, year-round cruise destination, although the so-called "Wave Season" (mid-December to mid-March) is when Aussies go cruise-crazy, and you'll find the greatest choice of departures, vessels and itineraries.
-While winters (June to August) in the southern states can be chilly, you won't need snowshoes or thermal undies.
-Summers (December through February) can be hot -- darned hot -- so if you're visiting over the Christmas period, be prepared with wide-brimmed hats, sunscreen and water bottles for those days when temperatures get into the 30's Celsius (high 80's and 90's Fahrenheit).
-Summer is also a standard holiday period for families, so expect crowds around major attractions.
+Australia is a year-round cruise destination, although the so-called "Wave Season" (October to April) is when Aussies go particularly cruise-crazy, and you'll find the greatest choice of departures, vessels and itineraries.
+While winters (June to August) in the southern states can be chilly, you won't need snow shoes or thermal undies.
+Summers (December through February) can be hot -- darned hot -- so if you're visiting over the Christmas period, be prepared with wide-brimmed hats, sunscreen and water bottles for those days when temperatures get into the 30s Celsius (high 80s and 90s Fahrenheit).

 Sydney: This historic and beautiful port was first settled by British convicts and their overseers in 1788 after identification by Captain Cook as a possible safe anchorage 10 years prior.
 As such, the downtown precinct immediately around the Overseas Passenger Terminal in The Rocks makes for a fascinating exploration, easily done independently on foot.
-Stroll across the Harbour Bridge (or climb it), visit the Opera House, meander through the gorgeous Botanic Gardens or, if time permits, take an inexpensive ferry down the harbor to Manly.
+Stroll across the Harbour Bridge (or climb it), visit the opera house, meander through the gorgeous botanic gardens or, if time permits, take an inexpensive ferry down the harbor to Manly.
 Major department stores, swanky restaurants, quaint pubs and designer shops are a just a stone's throw away.
-Beyond the immediate port district and city, organized (full-day) shore tours can take you as far as the scenic, UNESCO-listed Blue Mountains or even the famous 4,000-acre Hunter Valley wine district for some "tipple and tucker."
+Beyond the immediate port district and city, organized (full-day) shore tours can take you as far as the scenic UNESCO-listed Blue Mountains or even the famous 4,000-acre Hunter Valley wine district for some "tipple and tucker."

-Melbourne: Australia's second-most populous city is proud of its non-convict heritage and therefore conducts itself with an air of cultural superiority -- or at least that's what Sydneysiders say!
+Melbourne: Australia's second-most populous city is proud of its non-convict heritage and therefore conducts itself with an air of cultural superiority -- or at least that's what Sydneysiders say.
 Its proud sporting history includes the vast Melbourne Cricket Ground (MCG) and the picturesque Albert Park Grand Prix circuit.
 Much urban renewal has taken place around the port area, but many of the historic buildings have been preserved and converted for commercial and retail use.
 A guided or self-guided walk around Flinders Street and Federation Square reveals a quirky, semisecret underground of cool boutiques, cafes, vintage shops and backstreet chic.
-Away from Melbourne, day-tours are typically offered to Phillip Island, where the delightful Fairy Penguins will entertain you, or to the natural beauty of the Yarra Valley, Mornington Peninsula or Dandenongs Ranges.
+Away from Melbourne, day-tours are typically offered to Phillip Island, where the delightful Fairy Penguins will entertain you, or to the natural beauty of the Yarra Valley, Mornington Peninsula or Dandenong Ranges.
 There is a wealth of gastronomic and winery options at many of these destinations.

 Brisbane: Playfully christened "BrisVegas" by locals and visitors alike, the most northern of the eastern seaboard capitals enjoys a reputation for lively nightlife in a semitropical environment.
 While all-day and half-day city tours around Brisbane will keep most cruisers busy, there is an option for longer trips to Steve Irwin's famous Australia Zoo or one of the exciting theme parks along the Gold Coast.
 Natural attractions like Mt.
 Tamborine and the rainforests of the Canungra Valley are also on offer.

-Fremantle (Perth): Although it's the port access for Perth, Fremantle has embraced its maritime roots and become a destination in itself with a pair of superb museums and several quirky pubs and shopping areas to cater to cruise visitors.
+Fremantle (Perth): Although it's the port access for Perth, Fremantle has embraced its maritime roots and become a destination in itself, with a pair of superb museums and several quirky pubs and shopping areas to cater to cruise visitors.
 If you want to get out of Fremantle, tours to Perth can take you to Kings Park, the Zoo, the famous Perth Mint or into the glorious Swan Valley for a "foodie frolic" at the area's wineries, restaurants, breweries and distilleries, as well as local markets.
 Never swum with wild dolphins?
 You can do that there, too.

 Australia Cruise Tips

-For tourist entry into Australia, most European and North American visitors will need to obtain an Electronic Travel Authority (ETA), either online or through a travel agent.
-It's valid for up to three months.
-For visa information, go to the Australian Government's Visa Wizard Web site.
+Tourist entry into Australia: Most European passport holders will need to obtain a free eVisitor visa, while visitors from the United States and Canada will need an Electronic Travel Authority (ETA), both of which can be applied for online.
+The eVisa allows for a stay of up to three months at a time within a 12-month period, while the ETA allows you to visit as many times as you wish for up to 12 months and stay up to three months each visit.
+For visa information, go to the Australian Government's Visa Wizard website.
 Note that most passengers taking cruises of up to 30 days that leave from and return to Australia are "round trippers," meaning that, for immigration purposes, you have not left the country.
-For more details, click here.